rafael-g-depaulo/obsidian-vault/RPG/R20/Characters/Kaiser.md

 ### Powers
 - **Tough it up**.
 Gasta ação de movimento e 1PM e ganha +2 guard pra cena.
 - **Alert**. +3 de iniciativa, não é mais surpreendido enquanto estiver consciente, outras criaturas não ganham vantagem em atks por estarem escondidas de você.
+- **"Tragam o próximo"**.
+Quando levar um inimigo a 0, você pode gastar +1PM e usar "Levantar Guarda" como ação livre, e ganha +1 Guts até o final da cena.

 ### General Abilities
 **Endurance:** movement (2MP): for the rest of the scene, all damage you take that's equal or below your guard becomes 0.

-**Levantar Guarda.** Movement Action (1PM): Gain 2 temporary HP.
+**Levantar Guarda.** Movement Action (1PM): Gain 4 temporary HP.
 While you have this temporary HP, you're considered as "On Guard".
 When you lose this temporary HP by taking damage, gain +1 Guts until the end of the scene.

 **Guts.** You have +1 bonus to Strength and -1 movement speed (down to a minimum of 3sqr) for each Guts point you have.

+**POWERFUL STRIKE (GOLPE PODEROSO).** (On Guard) Movement Action (1PM): Your next melee attack until your next turn deals an extra 1d10 + STR mod. damage.

 ### Attacks
 - lance: +7 to hit.
 1d12+6 perfurante.
 20/2x critical.